Thornrose/learning-typescript/notes/01-intro.md

 ```
 Seems familiar right?
 It's basic javascript - but later on if you try to assign this a non-number value, TS will give you errors

+### 'any' keyword
+- documentation is nice about it, but "any" is a way to avoid typechecking. it is not a type itself.
+- you usually want to avoid using `any`
+- using `noImplicitAny` (in config?) "to flag any implicit `any` as an error."

 ## New keywords
 - union
 - interface